GoodforGod/dummymaker/README.md

 * *withSeparator* - set CSV format separator, default is '**,**' comma.

 ### **XmlExporter Parameters**
-* *withEnding* - export xml list name value (example: if class is Dummy, default list name will be DummyList).
-* *withFullname* - full class export name. (class ending is not used in this case).
+* *withName* - class custom export name value. (class ending is not used in this case).

 ### **SqlExporter Parameters**
 * *withTypes* - map with *key* as a class, and sql data type as string as map *value*.